dmikusa/cf-php-apache-buildpack/README.md

 CloudFoundry PHP &amp; Apache HTTPD Buildpack
 =============================================

 This project is a build pack for deploying PHP applications to CloudFoundry.
-It deploys and automatically configures Apache HTTPD and mod_fcgid to host your PHP applications.
+It deploys and automatically configures Apache HTTPD and PHP (HTTPD 2.2 uses mod_fcgid and HTTPD 2.4 uses mod_proxy_fcgi) to host your applications.

 Instructions